Harald-U/istio101/workshop/exercise-2/README.md

     ibmcloud ks cluster addon enable istio --cluster $MYCLUSTER
     ```

 2. Ensure that the `istio-*` Kubernetes services are deployed before you continue.
-This might take up to 5 minutes.
+This will take several minutes.

     ```shell
     kubectl get svc -n istio-system